Ak33ra/15-418-final-project/docs/final.md

 ## Results
 We begin with analysis of the distil gpt2 models first.
-The solo baseline model had an average run time
+The solo baseline model had an average run time provide analysis for gpt2. the gpu was not fully utilized by analyzing the kernel and gpu utilization time

+show that adding more models helped to mitigate this wasted time after the gpu is full there is little benefit to adding more models and the scaling becomes more linear

+there is a bias betweeen the models
+From the pair output for distil gpt2 we are able to observe some bias between one model being scheduled in front of the other consistently.
+We are able to see this as one model has a higher p50 value than the other.
+The difference is roughly

+It is also possible for the scheduling to be more fair in some scenarios such as shown with the distil_bert models.
+However, there is still a slight preference for one model over the other. the differences could be that one is more compute bound than the other.
+However, the main reason that this is visible is because the models themselves are small, so being served a little later is much more significant and visible.
+As we can see for the larger models, there is no evident bias between the models. the bias is not significant, but this depends on the requirements.

+We can also see the impacts on many small models such as with the experiment with 10 distil gpt2 models.

+having encoder and decoder is slightly better than decoder or encoder only.

 ---